lgorissen/k4d/lab 29/README.md

 / #
 ```

 Now, we are in the main container, we can use the sidecar container for querying the Kubernetes API Server.
 To make our life even more easy, remember that all the Containers in a Pod share the same network interfaces.
-So, you can use *localhost* to access the proxy in its default port *8001*.
+So, you can use *localhost* to access the proxy on its default port *8001*.
 Continue in Container *main*:

 ```bash
 / # curl localhost:8001/api